 - Cantona – Puebla.
 Remnants of heavily fortified ancient Mesoamerican city from 600 – 1000 AD.
 Unusual due to high concentration of ballcourts – 24 found so far.
 All structures here have been build without any mortar.

 - El Tajín – Veracruz.
 One of the most important ancient cities of Mesoamerica.
 Flourished in 600 – 1200 AD, inhabited by people of diverse nationality.
 Impressive monuments are Pyramid of the Niches, Building 5 (also a pyramid) and other pyramid shaped temples.

 - Xochicalco – Morelos.
 Remnants of fortified prehistoric city, developed as important urban centre in 700 – 900 AD.
 Contains large structures entirely covered with sculptural work of exceptional quality as well as observatory in painted and frescoed cave.

 - Tula, Tollan – Hidalgo.
-Largest ancient city in central Mexico in 9th – 10th centuries AD.
-Capital of Toltecs circa 980 AD, destroyed sometimes in 1168 – 1179.
+Largest ancient city in central Mexico in the 9th – 10th centuries AD.
+Capital of Toltecs at 980 AD, destroyed sometimes in 1168 – 1179.
 Nowadays preserved complexes of ceremonial buildings in two sites including pyramids, famous columns in form of Toltec warriors.